juliannemosca/mem-monitor-rpi1modB/README.md

-Memory monitor for the RPi 1, Model B

 # Memory Monitor for the Raspberry Pi 1 Model B

 A very simple memory monitor written in ARM assembly language.
 Very much inspired by Wozniak's 1976 original memory monitor for the Apple 1 (WOZ Monitor), it even uses the same font for that extra retro feel. :)